douglas-watson/aet-calc/README.md

 ## How to use it?

-Check back after the next commit for a direct link

-Load a TCX file by drag and drop or with the file picker.
+Open the [live page](https://douglas-watson.github.io/aet-calc/index.html) and follow the instructions.
+You can load a TCX file by drag-and-drop or with the file picker.

 ![Screenshot](screenshot.png)